This page is part of the Bulk Downloading Satellite Imagery guide, which is itself part of Mastering Geospatial Data Ingestion in Python.

 def get_session() -> Session:

-"""Configure session with connection pooling and exponential backoff."""
+"""Return a requests.Session with connection pooling and exponential backoff.

 session = Session()